Street Symphony (song)

 "Street Symphony" is a song by American R&B singer Monica.
 It was written and produced by Dallas Austin for her second studio album, The Boy Is Mine (1998), featuring an orchestral background performed by the Atlanta Symphony Orchestra.
-The song was released as the album's fourth single in the United States ("Inside" was released in Europe only) in May 1999.
+The song was released as the album's fourth single in May 1999.
 It peaked at number 2 on the Billboard Bubbling Under R&B/Hip-Hop Singles chart, number 20 on the Billboard Bubbling Under Hot 100 chart, number 27 on the Billboard Rhythmic Airplay chart, and number 50 on the US Billboard Hot R&B/Hip-Hop Singles & Tracks chart.
 "Street Symphony"'s accompanying video was directed by Darren Grant.

 Background

 "Street Symphony" was written and produced by Dallas Austin.
 A tale of a street hustler whose girlfriend begs him to change his lifestyle, Austin utilized the dynamics of the Atlanta Symphony Orchestra inside the studio to record the song.